Noor-huda15/Noor-huda15/README.md

 ---

-### DeepGuard - Deepfake Detection System
+### 🛡️ DeepGuard - Deepfake Detection System
-**Description:** An AI-powered tool that detects deepfake content in images and videos using deep learning techniques to combat digital misinformation.
+An AI-powered tool that detects deepfake content in images and videos using deep learning techniques to combat digital misinformation.

 **Tech Stack:** Python, TensorFlow, OpenCV, Flask